Platform

 • Municipalities.

-• Commission-based employees and self-employed workers.
+• Commission-based employees or self-employed workers compensated through commissions.

 Eligible expenses